tirthadagr8/custom_gpt_llama_train/README.md

 Pretrained model for translating japanese to english can be found here->https://huggingface.co/tirthadagr8/Japanese_to_english_gpt2CasualLM_GemmaTokenizer

 Made using Gpt-Small from scratch for learning purpose.
-Tokenizer used is from Gemma 2-2B-JPN-IT which is trained on japanese dataset from JESC.\n
+Tokenizer used is from Gemma 2-2B-JPN-IT which is trained on japanese dataset from JESC.

 Model usage:-